-Let’s take a deeper look into the most competitive division in the world.
-Remember, you can bet on your favorite fighters with the UFC odds at BookMaker.eu.
+Let’s take a look at the current division.
+Remember, you can bet on your favorite fighters at BookMaker.eu.

 Weight Limit: 145 pounds